Why Is Third-Party Compliance Management Important Especially For SMEs?admin

 Essentially you appoint an officer to take care of your compliance activities.
 This could be anybody – a Director of the company or an employee who has experience.
 In small businesses such as a proprietorship or partnership firms, you internal or external auditor can double up as a compliance officer.
 As you become larger, you will need to appoint an independent person who has the knowledge and experience on compliance issues.
 In many cases, a Company Secretary of a limited company handles compliance requirements.
 At the same time, a Company Secretary may not necessarily be aware of local requirements such as labour laws and other needs.
 His education, knowledge, and experience are tuned more towards meeting the company law board rules.

 If you a decent sized operation and have multiple offices or productions centres, being compliant becomes a more challenging task.
 You may need a team of people each of who is trained and knowledgeable for a particular set of laws or rules.
 This is where TalentPro delivers so much value.

-With experience across nearly all states in India and a powerful team of legal, finance, labour and other experts, we ensure that you always compliant.
+With experience across nearly all states in India and a dominant team of legal, finance, labour, and other experts, we ensure that you are always compliant.
 We keep ourselves updated all the time and our officers are trained and re-trained to understand how to implement new rules.

 Visit our page on Compliance and give us a call today.
 We will begin with a compliance audit, bring you on the right side of the law and keep you there as your work to grow your business.